smd111/Gearswap/README.md

 --------------------------------------------------------------------
 On loading-----------------------------------------------------

-If you do not wait for the chat line "Smd111's Gearswap Include is ready for this zone." on Zone or Load this include will not function correctly
+If you do not wait for the chat line "Smd111's Gearswap Include is ready for usee." on Load or (if you load with your char in the mog house) when you Zone this include will not function correctly

 --------------------------------------------------------------------